jixiaod/mass/README.md

 #What is mass for
 Mass is a simple tool for deploying web evnrionment.
 In case you are using svn for repository.
 Mostly for testing evnrionment.
-If your have more than one project, mass will help you a lot.
+If your deployment have more than one project, mass will help a lot.

 ##Configure file
 'svn.username' & 'svn.password' must be given to checkout and update svn working copy.